meetwudi/code-connect-server/README.md

 ```
 $ code-connect-server
 ```
 Server will start and create a websocket listening on local port 6006.
+Run `$code-connect-server --help` for more commandline options.

 #Testing
 Before running tests, you should start the server first.